joshnuss/accelerometer-watch/README.md

 - At the core is an [Atmel ATMEGA48](http://www.atmel.com/Images/doc2545.pdf) in a QFN-32 package
 - The system is clocked with a 32.768kHz crystal
-- The electronics are powered by at CR2025 3V coin battery
+- The electronics are powered by a CR2025 3V coin battery
 - Included is the standard Atmel ICSP 6-pin programming header
 - A right angle push button is included for setting the time
-- The acceleromoter is an Freescale [MMA6331LT-ND](http://cache.freescale.com/files/sensors/doc/data_sheet/MMA6331L.pdf) in an LGA-14 package
+- The acceleromoter is a [Freescale MMA6331LT-ND](http://cache.freescale.com/files/sensors/doc/data_sheet/MMA6331L.pdf) in an LGA-14 package
-- The display is a [LDQ-M286RI](http://www.lumex.com/specs/LDQ-M286RI.pdf)
+- The display is a [Lumex LDQ-M286RI](http://www.lumex.com/specs/LDQ-M286RI.pdf)

 # Documentation

-The docs folder contains schematic and pcb layout in original DipTrace and PDF formats
+The docs folder contains schematic and pcb layout in both DipTrace and PDF formats

 # Models